 This catalog is designed to provide authoritative academic information and guidance to students, alumni, faculty, and staff of Hope International University, as well as to the public.
 For the student investigating her or his academic future, it provides all the basic information about programs, admissions, finances, and requirements for academic progress and graduation.
-With this information a potential student may make a wise and informed choice regarding University attendance.
+With this information a potential student may make a wise and informed choice regarding university attendance.

 For the matriculated (or current) student this catalog outlines the requirements necessary for successful achievement of educational goals.
 This information should be used for "mapping out" an individualized academic plan, and it provides the parameters by which that plan may be implemented and accomplished.
 It serves as an authoritative guide for the university and the student.
-Although the catalog requirements may be revised periodically, it is the student's right to remain under the catalog in effect at the time of matriculation.
+Although the catalog requirements may be revised periodically, it is the student's right to remain under the catalog in effect at the time the student first enrolled as a degree-seeking student.
 Non-continuous enrollment or change of program will nullify this right.
-If a student is absent from the university for a calendar year, reentry will automatically be under the requirements applicable at the time of reentry.
+If a student is absent from the university for a calendar year, re-entry will automatically be under the requirements applicable at the time of re-entry.
 However, if it is to a continuing student's advantage, he or she may provide a written request to be placed under the guidelines of new or modified degree requirements published in the most recent catalog.

 For the graduates of the university, this catalog serves as a resource for providing definition and detail of the nature of work completed.
-This information may be accessed by employers, certifying boards, or other educational institutions for verifying the content and scope of Hope International University academics.
+This information may be accessed by employers, certifying boards, or other educational institutions for verifying the content and scope of Hope International University Academics.